arvidfalch/RawAudio_e2e/Notes.md

+### Issues

+* Pure strong labeled SED not done in DCASE since 2017, now it is all SELD
+* Dataset with no "other" class
+* Evaluating systems for Machine Listening is hard

 # Way forward
 ## Prelims
 Train CRNN and LSTM with both Raw Audio input and log mel spec input at ML Nodes